Rule 41: Mandate

 (3) the Court directs otherwise.

-Practitioner's Note: Because entry of mandate on the docket is a ministerial act and may not occur on the date of mandate, practitioners are cautioned to use diligence when calculating time periods so as to ensure timely filings.
+Practitioner's Note: Because entry of mandate on the docket, including any notation as to the effective date of mandate, is a ministerial act, practitioners are cautioned to use diligence when calculating time periods so as to ensure timely filings.
 See Rule 36.
 Requests to enter mandate prior to the expiration of 60 days pursuant to Rule 41(c)(2) and Rule 42 should be incorporated in the parties' joint motion or set forth in a separate motion.